Blog Post Writing Secrets to Convert Leads Today

-Kick off your conversion process with an attention grabbing CTA.
+Kick off your conversion process with an attention-grabbing CTA.
 Make it action-oriented with your keywords that are consistent with your article, offer, and landing page.
-Keep it straight-forward, clear, and visible.
-You want your CTA to be just as effective as your content is.
+Keep it straightforward, clear, and visible.
+You want your CTA to be just as effective as your content.

 Tips to Strong Calls to Action:

 - Tip 1: Influence your users to do something.
 Take that next step.
 "Learn more", "Try Our Free Trial", etc. Band the word "Submit" from your vocabulary.

 - Tip 2: Use detailed and branded images.
 You can gain 67% more audience attention.

 - Tip 3: Make it STAND out so your visitors see it and click it.
 The goal is to place your CTA where the user is going to "look" next.
 A natural progression.

 - Tip 4: Use compelling copy.

 CTAs have the ability to provide a finishing touch for your blog.
 If you get your Call-to-Action right, your conversions will naturally go up.